Ritushree0203/EDAInsuranceCharges/README.md

 # EDAInsuranceCharges
-Performed Univariate and Bivariate analysis on the dataset Explored various statistical aspects of the data Performed T-test, Heteroskedasticity tests and One-way Annova tests Explored relationships among the features
+Performed Univariate and Bivariate analysis on the dataset <br>
+Explored various statistical aspects of the data Performed T-test, Heteroskedasticity tests and One-way Annova tests Explored relationships among the features